Alternative for Sweden: Ideology and policies

-AfS has been described as right-wing, far-right and right-wing populist by Svenska Dagbladet, while Dagens Nyheter has described the party as nationalist and right-wing populist.
+AFS has been described as right-wing, far-right and right-wing populist by Svenska Dagbladet, while Dagens Nyheter has described the party as nationalist and right-wing populist.
 Bloomberg News has described the party as social conservative and far-right.
 The ideology of the party has also been described as close to the identitarian and alt-right movements.
 During the 2019 European Parliament election party leader Kasselstrand was endorsed by the far-right European party Alliance for Peace and Freedom (APF) on Facebook.

-Prominent members of the Sweden Democrats party, from which AfS split, such as Henrik Vinge have criticised the ideology of AfS as being too extreme.
+Prominent members of the Sweden Democrats party, from which AFS split, such as Henrik Vinge have criticised the ideology of AFS as being too extreme.

 Economic policies

 Alternative for Sweden has stated in its program that the party wants to shift from progressive to a flat income tax and uniform VAT with a fixed rate.
-AfS also desires to re-nationalise all schools, and combat the idea of a cashless society.
+AFS also desires to re-nationalise all schools, and combat the idea of a cashless society.

 Energy

-AfS wishes to make the country self-sufficient and end the use of fossil fuels, citing both environmental protection and national security reasons.
+AFS wishes to make the country self-sufficient and end the use of fossil fuels, citing both environmental protection and national security reasons.

 Foreign policies

-Unlike the Sweden Democrats, AfS is non-interventionist and displays hard Euroscepticism, wherein it considers the European Union a threat to Sweden's independence and seeks to call for the country to leave the EU.
+Unlike the Sweden Democrats, AFS is non-interventionist and displays hard Euroscepticism, wherein it considers the European Union a threat to Sweden's independence and seeks to call for the country to leave the EU.

+AFS leader Gustav Kasselstrand has stated opposition to the USA and Israel's military actions against Iran.